Kyriosity/read-write/README+/software/design/parts/README+/app-model.md

 ## Planning a model

-The keystone decision is structure: whether the model will be relational, object-oriented, functional, document-oriented, sort of graph, markup, pile, or other kind of disorder.
+The keystone decision is structure: whether the model will be relational, object-oriented, functional, document-oriented, a sort of graph, markup, pile, or other kind of disorder.
 It will be a challenge to swap later.

-The structure shall not imply programming language or be inspired by your language of choice.
+The structure shall not imply a programming language or be inspired by your language of choice.
 Think in pseudo-code.

 ## Writing a model